Inicio : Recursos de Reducción del Riesgo de Desastres (RRD)

 Hydrology/Flooding

-(0 reviews) - Description
+(6 ratings) - Description

 - Este módulo guía al usuario a través de las consideraciones que fueron necesarias en el proceso de decisión al generar los pronósticos fluviales asociados con los restos del huracán Ivan entre el 17 y el 19 de septiembre de 2004 para el sistema fluvial del río Susquehanna en Pennsylvania y Nueva York, EE.UU.
 El módulo ayuda a aplicar los conceptos cubiertos en los temas fundamentales del Curso Básico de Hidrología.
 Entre otros, se tratan los siguientes temas específicos relevantes para este caso de estudio: condiciones del suelo, impacto del pronóstico cuantitativo de la precipitación (PCP) en la escorrentía, modelos de escorrentía, procesos de escorrentía, propagación o tránsito de caudales y relaciones nivel-caudal.
 También se consideran las observaciones de las condiciones aguas arriba y las comparaciones con las puntas de crecida históricas en términos de ayuda para tomar decisiones de pronósticos operativos de avenidas.
 Debido a que este módulo supone ciertos conocimientos previos de principios hidrológicos, recomendamos estudiar los temas fundamentales centrales como requisito previo.